 Schools must implement and sustain a fully integrated system of learning supports into school improvement programs and practices.
 When a comprehensive range of learning supports are provided in a timely and effective manner, fewer students will require more intensive and expensive services.
 And, the learning, achievement, and performance of all children and youth will improve in ways that enable them to become self sufficient and successful members of a community and workforce.

-Meeting the cohesive system Challenge development and learning support marginalization and
+Meeting the Challenge

 The challenge, then, is to create a comprehensive, multifaceted, and cohesive system that supports student learning and healthy development and addresses barriers.
 Developing such a system of learning supports necessitates working in ways that reduce marginalization and fragmentation and minimize counterproductive competition for sparse resources.
+It involves collaboration within and among schools and with community and regional resources.
 Toward these ends, we must rethink and redesign our current approach to learning supports with respect to

-- C policies - C intervention frameworks, standards, and accountability indicators - C infrastructure design at the school level, for a feeder pattern (to achieve economies of scale), and for providing support from the district and community, intermediate regional agencies, and the state's department of education and its agency partners.
+- C policies - C intervention frameworks, standards, and accountability indicators - Infrastructure design at the school level, for a feeder pattern (to achieve economies of scale), and for providing support from the district and community, intermediate regional agencies, and the state's department of education and its agency partners.